Support for choristers

 “Our son had been a chorister for 3 years when our circumstances changed considerably.
 The financial support we received from FCM was invaluable.
 It enabled our family to get through a difficult patch and our son to continue with the choir.
 Thank you.”
-Parent of a former chorister.
+(Parent of a former chorister.)

 Thanks to the generosity of a small trust, the Diamond Fund has recently made an award to Bangor Cathedral to help fund an outreach project.
 Bangor Cathedral is running a chorister recruitment programme at two council estate schools in the city designed to attract choristers from challenging socio-economic backgrounds.

 The Diamond Fund opened for business in January 2016.
 Already we have raised enough money to fund a series of small projects for cathedral choirs across the country.
-Dialogue with cathedrals’ Directors of Music will help guide decisions on which projects to fund.
+Dialogue with cathedrals’ directors of music will help guide decisions on which projects to fund.
 Watch this space to find out where young choristers will be benefiting from your generosity.

 Training new choristers at Coventry Cathedral

 In summer 2016, the Diamond Fund awarded its first grant of £4,000 over three years to Coventry Cathedral.
 The grant, funded by a small family trust, covers the costs of one training session per week with a professional voice coach for three years for the 10 new choristers who join the choir every year.
 These sessions not only help choristers acquire accomplished vocal skills, they also help integrate choir members from different minority ethnic backgrounds into the choir and by extension into British society.
-Over a third of the Coventry Cathedral boys and girl choristers are from minority ethnic backgrounds.
+Over a third of the Coventry Cathedral boy and girl choristers are from minority ethnic backgrounds.

 Cathedral choirs are a calm and focused environment where barriers between different ethnic groups can be broken, and where children can learn skills which will be of enormous benefit to them in later life –organisation, application, commitment and a recognition that hard work brings rewards, both tangible and intangible.